 ‘colledgecards’ is my online greeting card and print shop.
 Please visit - there’s a wide range of themes and subjects, and as much flexibility as you want when making a choice.
-You will also receive product updates by subscribing.
+You will also receive product updates - and discounts - by subscribing.

 I hope you find pleasure in these pages, maybe even something thought-provoking.

 Note: anywhere on this website, to see a picture full size, with its title (and in the card shop its stock number), just click on it.